MengxingLiu/myubuntu/README.md

     $ docker build -t myubuntu:0.1 .
 This usually takes 2-3 hours, as building to from dockerfile basically equals compiling the softwares from fresh.

-**Please be alert**, if you choose to build from Dockerfile, some dependences might be installed as the lastes version by your installation time (e.g. some libraries).
+**Please be alert**, if you choose to build from Dockerfile, some dependences might be installed as the lastest version by your installation time (e.g. some libraries).
 But the neuroimaging tools will be in the exact same version as shown above.

 ### B. Pull from docker hub